Chem2527/jen-Terra-ansi-ecr-eks-prom-graf/README.md

 }
 ```
 ### 5. jenkins file for resource deletion
-### Note: manually delete the elb before running the jenkins job for resource deletion as nic is dependent of elb
+### Note: manually delete the elb and sg before running the jenkins job for resource deletion as nic is dependent of elb
 ```bash
 pipeline {
     agent any